 Libraries are here for you access, understand, and communicate using all kinds of information.
 While our physical library remains closed, except by appointment, to slow the spread of the coronavirus, Ms. Haskins is available by email or virtual meetings.
 Get reading recommendations and support with research, personal interests, and project goals.
 You can also get live online homework help through SacLibrary.

 Reading options are organized through this website on the Read page, and library instruction is on the Learn page.
-Instruction aligns with School Library Standards, and Social Justice Standards, as well as the Librarian's Code of Ethics.
+Instruction aligns with School Library Standards, and Social Justice Standards, as well as the American Library Association's Code of Ethics.

 SacLibrary Virtual Programs includes virtual teen space, book clubs, and trivia events